scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 SCRIP, and Exodus, as well as methods for surface area and integration calculations so far.
-The team is currently conducting open discussions (through GitHub Discussions) with community members, who are interested in unstructured grids research and development in order to prioritize data analysis operators to be implemented throughout the project lifecycle.
+The team is currently conducting open discussions (through GitHub Discussions) with community members, who are interested in unstructured grids research and development, in order to prioritize data analysis operators to be implemented throughout the project lifecycle.

 Open Development